 Long Term Blanket Storage Ideas

 Now that you have some ideas for storing blankets, how can you store blankets that you won’t use for a season or two in a way that protects them and keeps them out of the way?

 Bonus points if it’s cedar-lined for extra protection for your knit blankets.

 I often think of that space under the bed as useless space.
 Why not put it to use by storing your out-of-season blankets?

 Large Plastic Blanket Bags

-Clear Plastic Storage Bins
+Clear Plastic Storage Containers

 - They’re easy to find and affordable.

-- Each one can hold several throw blankets (even my big chunky knit blankets!).
+- Each one can hold several blankets.

 - You can see what’s inside without needing to open them.